compulim/til/README.md

 ### Azure Cosmos DB change feed triggering Azure Functions

-- Better queue it up to Service Bus
+- Better queue it up to Azure Service Bus
 - Otherwise, when Azure Functions fail, you have no way (or too painful) to retry

 ### Azure Cosmos DB patch operation